goauthentik/authentik/website/docs/providers/kerberos/index.md

 Providers can be associated with multiple realms, which means that a user that has obtained a TGT for any of those realms, can authenticate to that provider, unless prevented by a policy.

-As with realms, the maximum ticket lifetime and maximum ticket renew lifetime can be configured, but they apply for the TGS (ticket granting service) instead of the TGT.
+As with realms, the maximum ticket lifetime and maximum ticket renew lifetime can be configured, but they apply for the service ticket instead of the TGT.

 ### Additional settings

 A number of additional settings can be configured for realms and providers.
 They are located under the "Advanced protocol settings" section of their respective edit page.

 Unless otherwise specified, those settings have the same effect on tickets whether they are configure for realms or providers.
-For realms, they have an effect on the issuance (or not) of, and the TGT itself, and for providers, they apply to the TGS.
+For realms, they have an effect on the issuance (or not) of, and the TGT itself, and for providers, they apply to the service ticket.
 As such, we'll refer to both realms and providers as "Services" in this section.

 :::warning
 We recommend leaving those settings to their default values, unless otherwise specified.
 Changing them can put your instance at risk of a wide variety of attacks.